1000000000/PlayByPost/README.md

 This is primarily meant to be a fun way for me to learn PHP and MySQL.

 To create the tables necessary for the database run the create_database_tables.sql script in the setup folder.
+Note that create_databse_tables.sql will not overwrite any existing tables!

 To clear the database of existing tables (so that the tables can be updated) run the drop_database_tables.sql script in the setup folder.